alexpchin/react-training-workshop/middle/lessons.md

 Here we map each key in our `state` object to a reducer that is responsible for dealing with just that part of the state.
 This is a cleaner separation of concerns, and much nicer to work with.

+__Exercise__: add a button to let me log out when I'm logged in.
+It should only appear when the user is logged in.

+## 5-async-actions

+So far we've only dealt with actions that are synchronous.
+Normally though we will have some form of async action, the most common of which being an HTTP request to fetch some data.

+This part of the guide is heavily inspired by the [async actions](http://redux.js.org/docs/advanced/AsyncActions.html) part of the Redux docs.

+Let's build an app that gets some data from the GitHub API for a specific user.
+We'll need a text box first to get the username we want to fetch data for.
+We'll use Redux to store a list of all the users that we have fetched and store them in state.